w3c/webpayments-crypto/payment-encryption.md

 ### Integrity value

 This would be generated as part of AES-GCM algorithm.
 Also known as Authentication tag.
-This allows Bob to know if message is altered by anyone.
+This allows Bob to know if anyone has altered the message.

 ## Message Sample: